Choosing a Video Model

 OpenAI

-OpenAI offers video generation models that can produce cinematic and polished animations.
-These models are known for smooth motion and natural-looking transitions between keyframes.
+OpenAI offers the Sora family: Sora 2 and Sora 2 Pro.
+These models produce cinematic and polished animations with smooth motion and natural-looking transitions between keyframes.

 Best for: Videos that need smooth, cinematic motion; polished product demos; high-production-value content.